ccaum/airplay-homekit-rpi/README.md

 If you need to set a different HomeKit code, if for example it conflicts with a code already in use, you can set a different value to HOMEKIT_CODE.

+### Systemd

+If you'd like the container to be controlled by systemd so it can start on boot, there's an example [airplay.service](airplay.service) file in this repository.

+* Place the file in `/etc/systemd/system/airplay.service` on the raspberry pi.
+* Reload systemd with `systemctl daemon-reload`
+* Start the airplay service with `systemctl start airplay`

 ## Setting up HomeKit

 * In the Home app, tap the '+' symbol, then tap the "Add Accessory" option